timothyhinrichs/padme/enforcer/README.md

         // return (bool, error)
         //   true - the policy was applied
         //   false - the policy was not applied
         //   string - a human readable error returned by the plugin. valid
         //     if false is returned.
         Apply(id int, data []byte) (bool, string)

+COMMENT: I was confused by the name "Apply".
+The goal seems to be upsert.

+COMMENT: Every policy is named by an integer?
+As written, the caller has to keep track of which integers have already been used and create a new one as required.
+Since the policy name isn't for consumption by humans, I'd expect the ID to be generated by the system during creation, and then provided by the client on update.
+Of course, that would mean splitting Apply into Create/Update.
+I expect there's a Read call too.

         // remove a policy that was previously applied
         //